 It is very important to put some time into selecting what you will wear to an interview.
 What you choose to wear should fit the culture of the organization at which you plan to interview and make you feel confident.
 Spend some time researching the culture of the organization to determine the typical dress code.
 When in doubt, dress conservatively in business professional attire.
 A suit is the best choice.

 - Professional attire begins with personal hygiene – shower, brush your teeth, remove lint from clothing, use deodorant.

 - Avoid or modestly use perfume and cologne – some individuals are very sensitive or even allergic to fragrances.

 - Consider a fresh haircut.

 - Keep hair looking neat and professional.
 Long hair should be kept out of your face.

-- Wear a conservative suit in a solid dark color (skirt or pants are acceptable).
+- Wear a conservative suit in a solid dark color.
 The suit skirt should not hit higher than two inches above the knee and must fit properly without tightly clinging to the body.

 - Choose a blouse to compliment the suit.
 Avoid bright colors and patterns if interviewing at a more traditional organization.
 Be sure the neckline is professional and modest.

 - Always wear hose if wearing a skirt.
 Be sure you have extra pairs on hand.